Executive Summary

 Implementation of the ISSAIs is a long-term change process, so it’s not unexpected that improvements in audit practices will not be captured by performance data over shorter periods.
 However, it is worth noting that good manuals are not sufficient, and it appears that many SAIs need continued support to fully organise the roll-out of ISSAIs and integrate it into their existing work.
 The GSR2023 shows that quality management is one aspect where continued work is required, together with upscaled support at the organisational level in planning and risk analysis.

-The results shows that the volume of peer support took a hit during COVID, with the number of SAIs providing support to peer SAIs going down from 71 during 2017-2019, to only 42 during 2020-2022.
+The results show that the volume of peer support took a hit during COVID, with the number of SAIs providing support to peer SAIs going down from 71 during 2017-2019, to only 42 during 2020-2022.
 Given the important role peers play in providing capacity development support, this is concerning.
-This, combined with the continued reported insufficiency of financial resources reported by 47% of SAIs and difficulties in obtaining external support from external providers when SAIs are leading the capacity development projects, shows the need for INTOSAI and development partners to come together to help SAIs get back on track in providing and receiving technical and financial assistance that can improve accountability levels in lower income countries.
+Combined with 47% reporting financial resource insufficiency and 55% reporting difficulties in obtaining external support for SAI-led capacity development projects, it reveals the need for INTOSAI and development partners to come together to help SAIs get back on track in providing and receiving technical and financial assistance that can improve accountability levels in lower-income countries.

 SAI strategic vision must be accompanied by own accountability

-It is positive to see results for SAIs governing their operation based on a Strategic Plan remain stable.
-90% currently have a Strategic Plan, and report that they manage their work using operational plans.
+It is positive to see results for SAIs governing their operation based on a stable strategic plan.
+90% currently have a Strategic Plan and report that they manage their work using operational plans.
 The GSR2023 analysis shows that there has been an improvement in good practices based on strategic management principles in the SAI community, and that the improvement to a certain degree can be linked to continuous support provided on this area of SAI governance.

 Even with the important role of SAIs in the accountability ecosystem, and their potential to contribute towards rebuilding trust of citizens towards public institutions, SAIs are not yet sufficiently making efforts to demonstrate their own accountability practices.
-One of the areas where SAIs fail to meet good accountability practices is reporting annually against strategic objectives, as only 52% do this.
-Similarly financial accountability of SAI is limited partly due to institutional restraints, but overall, only 57% of SAIs globally submit financial statements for external audit, and even fewer, 46%, publish the audit opinion.
+For example only 52% of SAIs report annually against their strategic objectives.
+Similarly, the financial accountability of SAIs is limited partly due to institutional restraints.
+Still, only 57% of SAIs globally submit financial statements for external audit, and even fewer, 46%, publish the audit opinion.

 Finally, the GSR2023 shows that SAIs have the potential to make better use of ICT to help improve the efficiency of governance and audit operations.
 Only half of SAIs have a digitalisation strategy, or a budget for ICT and digitalisation investments.
 Similarly, 41% have a plan for enhancing digital competency in the organisation.
 Considering these results, it’s clear that SAIs should continue to build their ICT governance systems, to enable better support to their main operations.